 |Polyester, Polyethylene, and Nylon Blend/td>|

 What Are the Firmness and Feel Like?

 The Nectar Mattress is an ideal option for sleepers who enjoy surfaces with deep contouring and cradling.
-This is largely due to the bed’s thick, four-layer design that includes memory foam comfort and transitional layers.
+This is largely due to the bed’s all-foam design that includes a memory foam comfort layer and polyfoam transitional layer.
 Most sleepers settle into the mattress for a noticeable body-hugging sensation.
 This can alleviate discomfort for those with chronic pain, and prevent new aches and pains from forming.

 Nectar Sleep advertises the mattress as “plush but highly supportive,” rating it as a 6 on the 1-10 firmness scale.
 Our testers agree with this assessment.
 This setting is optimal for many side, back, and stomach sleepers weighing 130 pounds or more.
 The mattress may be too firm for some lightweight sleepers, and as a result, they may not experience the same pressure relief as heavier individuals.